CSRI-2022-CornellCollege/watershed/Data/README.md

 | NO3-N | Nitrate Nitrogen | mg NO3-N/L |
 | SO4/L | Sulfate | mg SO4/L |
 | E coli | Colony Forming Units of E. coli | CFU/100 mL |

+### CR_airport_rainfall.csv
+This dataset includes dates and rainfall estimates for every day from 2002 to 2021.